-Two hundred sixty-seven reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
-Of these, 147 (55%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.13 Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.
+Two hundred sixty-nine reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
+Of these, 150 (56%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.
+Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.

-Forty-six reports of cellulitis were received.
-Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction rather than cellulitis, a reaction described by others.14 None of these reports were confirmed by microbial testing.
+Forty-seven reports of cellulitis were received.
+Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction rather than cellulitis, a reaction described by others.
+None of these reports were confirmed by microbial testing.

-Thirty-six reports contained a diagnosed neurological event.
-Seventeen individuals experienced Bell's Palsy within 30 days following COVID-19 vaccination.
+Forty-three reports contained a diagnosed neurological event.
+Twenty individuals experienced Bell's Palsy within 30 days following COVID-19 vaccination.
 Three individuals were admitted to hospital and diagnosed with transverse myelitis, including one with a history of multiple sclerosis.
-Twelve individuals reported seizures, including eight with a history of a seizure disorder.
-Two individuals were admitted to hospital for an intracerebral hemorrhage, and one had a subsequent encephalopathy.
+One additional individual was investigated for transverse myelitis with a diagnosis made by clinical findings but not confirmed through diagnostic imaging.
+Fourteen individuals were admitted to hospital for an intracerebral hemorrhage, and one had a subsequent encephalopathy.
 One individual was hospitalized for aseptic meningitis.
-Finally, there was one report for an individual hospitalized with Guillain-Barre Syndrome (GBS) who has since been discharged and is recovering with rehabilitation therapy.
-A possible infectious cause of GBS was not identified.
-GBS cases following COVID-19 vaccines have been identified in Canada and internationally, but rarely.^{11,15,16}
+Finally, there were two reports for individuals hospitalized with Guillain-Barre Syndrome (GBS) who have since been discharged.
+A possible infectious cause of GBS was not identified in one case, and the other followed a recent infection.
+GBS cases following COVID-19 vaccines have been identified in Canada and internationally, but rarely.

-There were fifteen reports of thrombocytopenia without concurrent thrombosis.
+There were seventeen reports of thrombocytopenia without concurrent thrombosis.
 Two occurred in individuals with a single low platelet result followed subsequently by normal results; in both the low platelet counts were assessed as due to lab error.
 The majority of reports were in individuals who had a previous history of thrombocytopenia or who had a concurrent condition (e.g., known infection, sepsis, cancer) or medication associated with thrombocytopenia.
-There were five reports of idiopathic thrombocytopenia (i.e., thrombocytopenia without a known cause).
-Three of these were following the AstraZeneca vaccine, and in one case, the individual tested positive for the anti-platelet factor 4 antibody often observed with TTS.
+There were six reports of idiopathic thrombocytopenia (i.e., thrombocytopenia without a known cause).
+Four of these were following the AstraZeneca vaccine, and in one case, the individual tested positive for the anti-platelet factor 4 antibody often observed with TTS.
 This individual did not meet the TTS definition as they had no signs or symptoms of thrombosis, and all imaging studies for a thrombus/thromboembolism were negative.

 Some events may be reported as an "other serious" event when not its own discrete event on the provincial AEFI report form.
-Amongst these events, 66 were for various thrombotic/ thromboembolic conditions.
-These included 14 strokes and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 11 myocardial infarctions, 16 pulmonary embolisms, 21 deep vein thromboses, and three superficial vein thromboses.
-None of these events met the TTS criteria as none were associated with new onset thrombocytopenia.^{7,8} low platelet count found upon presentation for care, and a diagnosis of pulmonary embolism.
-The second case had abdominal symptoms that progressed the week after receiving the AstraZeneca vaccine, with a diagnosis of abdominal venous thrombus and thrombocytopenia.
-The third case also had symptoms develop in the week after AstraZeneca vaccine.
-Upon presentation to care, thrombocytopenia was detected.
-The individual was assessed for possible TTS, and identification of an abdominal venous thrombus was made in hospital.
+Amongst these events, 72 were for various thrombotic/ thromboembolic conditions.
+These included 17 strokes and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 11 myocardial infarctions, 16 pulmonary embolisms, 24 deep vein thromboses, and three superficial vein thromboses.
+None of these events met the TTS criteria as none were associated with new onset thrombocytopenia.